NBA commissioner Adam Silver says no plans to pause season, but Christmas Day schedule could change

 "There's no doubt those five Christmas Day games are important," Silver said.
 "But as you know, we play many games every day."

-The NBA has postponed seven games so far this season, but none from Wednesday onwards yet.
-Some of the teams scheduled to play on Saturday have numerous players and coaches in the league's health and safety protocols right now; the Nets currently have 10 players on that list, which is the highest known figure for any team.
+Some of the teams scheduled to play on Saturday have numerous players and coaches in the league's health and safety protocols right now. the Nets currently have 10 players on that list, which is the highest known figure for any team and the Orlando Magic currently have only four healthy NBA players on the roster, with the rest all hardship signings.

 Silver told ESPN that a very small number of the league's current cases involve players or coaches who have gone through the three-shot process - two Pfizer or Moderna shots, then a booster - and that those people have largely been asymptomatic or experiencing no worse than mild symptoms.